 Bear in mind, though, that your website changes.
 If you have a great idea for expanding the site, like adding a new chat and community section, send out another press release.
 If you get hold of an exclusive interview, send out a press release.
 If you upgrade the service that you provide outside of the website, put the information about that change on the website, and put out a press release pointing people to the website to find more information!

 After all, it can be very surprising what even three lines on page 10 of a local rag can do.
 It’s well worth the effort.

 Stationary and Business Cards

-In the same way that you publicise you postal address and phone contacts on stationary and business cards, you should include your email and web address.
+In the same way that you publicize you postal address and phone contacts on stationary and business cards, you should include your email and web address.
 It’s easy to overlook this!

 If you have the budget, you can of course look into paid advertisements.
-If it’s part of a wider advertising campaign for your organisation in general, then of course incorporating the website address is simply essential.
-You might well consider paid advertising online, perhaps through channels such as Google or Yahoo ads, or advertising directly with sites.
+If it’s part of a wider advertising campaign for your organization in general, then of course incorporating the website address is simply essential.
+You might well consider paid advertising online or like this one at https://ads.spotify.com/en-US/display-ads/, perhaps through channels such as Google or Yahoo ads, or advertising directly with sites.
 (PCTechGuide welcomes enquiries from those who would like to place their ad on the site.)